AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/codes/MetropAccess-Reititin/README.md

 ### Necessary steps for creating an Array Job (\*.lsf -file) for MetropAccess-Reititin

+The generic steps for running an array job in Taito is as follows (see the actual job-files from next section).

   1. Define the job range and other Taito related parameters (starting with #SBATCH keyword)
   2. [Swap from Intel compiler to GCC](#swap)
   3. [Export node path to system path](#node-path)